DenserMeerkat/multi_trigger_autocomplete/README.md

   // The trigger string/character that will be used to trigger the
   // autocomplete.
   trigger: '@',

+  // The trigger end string/character that will be used to determine
+  // the end of the trigger.
+  // By default, it's a space.
+  triggerEnd: ' ',

   // If true, the [trigger] should only be recognised at
   // the start of the input text.
   //
   // valid example: "@luke hello"
   // invalid example: "Hello @luke"
   triggerOnlyAtStart: false,

   // If true, the [trigger] should only be recognised after
   // a space.
   //
   // valid example: "@luke", "Hello @luke"
   // invalid example: "Hello@luke"
   triggerOnlyAfterSpace: true,

   // A minimum number of characters can be provided to only show
   // suggestions after the user has input enough characters.
   //